Kimberleyvm/Kimberleyvm/README.md

 - 👋 Hi, I’m @Kimberleyvm
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning to become a software developer
-- 💞️ I’m looking to collaborate on nothing yet, because im still learning.
-- 📫 How to reach me ...

 <!---
 Kimberleyvm/Kimberleyvm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.